SCUMBAG0LEE/Food-Recipe-Web/README.md

-# WANMIN KITCHEN
+# WANMIN KITCHEN || Fresh idea, fresh food everyday!

-Fresh idea, fresh food everyday!
+# About this project
 A website project that inspired from cookpad.com , royco.co.id , bango.co.id

 Kelompok 13